-- A. The quality of life and economy for the Silicon Valley would not be possible without imported water. - B. The District's desired outcome is a cost-effective, comprehensive and reliable long-term solution for the Delta that meets the water supply, water supply reliability, and water quality needs of Santa Clara County, while balancing other beneficial uses and providing a sustainable Delta ecosystem. - C. The Delta solution should achieve the coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem, all in a manner that protects and enhances the unique cultural, recreational, natural resource, and agricultural values of the Delta as an evolving place. - D. The District will work to ensure water quality will support all beneficial uses, including recreation, fishing, drinking water.
+- a.
+The quality of life and economy for the Silicon Valley would not be possible without imported water.1 - b.
+The District's desired outcome is a cost-effective, comprehensive and reliable long-term solution for the Delta that meets the water supply, water supply reliability, and water quality needs of Santa Clara County, while balancing other beneficial uses and providing a sustainable Delta ecosystem.1 - c.
+The Delta solution should achieve the coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem, all in a manner that protects and enhances the unique cultural, recreational, natural resource, and agricultural values of the Delta as an evolving place.2 - d.
+The District will work to ensure water quality will support all beneficial uses, including recreation, fishing, drinking water.3 - e.
+Governance structures and operating agreements related to the long-term Delta solution must provide the ability to protect the value of the District's imported water assets, including water supply and banking contracts.2 - f.
+The board will evaluate not only ecosystem and water supply benefits, but also whether the balance of the CWF's costs and benefits weighs in favor of the District's customers and ratepayers.1 - Continuing to rely on the existing system of through-Delta conveyance for the County's imported water supplies is not sustainable.
+Many factors affect species' health in the Delta. and the Delta is also threatened by continuing land subsidence, seismic risk, and effects of climate change.3